ssfsx17/sky-islands/core.md

 - Type: Throw Object
 - Range: 30 feet
 - Target: Single
+- Mapless: Any One Ally
 - Restores 10 Energy to the target.

 **Prepare Elemental Firecracker**:

 - Alchemical Preparation
+- Mapless: Any One Enemy
 - An elemental firecracker can be thrown up to 30 feet away to cause 1 point of elemental damage, ignoring both Physical Evasion and Physical Armor.

 **Expert Packing of Elemental Firecracker**: